omeka/omeka-s-enduser/docs/modules/mapping.md

 The "Resource location" dropdown menu includes three options for pinning the item geographically (latitude, longitude, and latitude/longitude).
 You can import multiple values for these fields.

-The "Default map view" dropdown menu allows you to set a centerpoint and zoom level for the map that displays for that item.
-Without a map centerpoint, the map will center on the item's pin.
+The "Default map view" dropdown menu allows you to set four corner coordinates for the map that displays for that item.
+Without a map view, the map will center on the item's pin at a high-level zoom.

 You cannot set marker labels or marker images in CSV Import.